larisn/larisn/README.md

 <br>

 <div style="display: inline_block">
-  Me chamo Larissa Santos e tenho 21 anos, atualmente curso Engenharia de Software e trabalho como desenvolvedora Front-end desde 2023.
+  My name is Larissa Santos and I'm 21 years old.
+I'm currently studying Software Engineering and have been working as a Front-end developer since 2023.
   <br>
   <br>

-  Por um acaso acabei descobrindo que nasci pra fazer isso. 💛
+  By chance I ended up discovering that I was born to do this. 💛
 </div>
 <br>